 Ben Nevis is the highest mountain in Britain at 4418ft (1344m).
 Lovingly known by locals as ‘The Ben’.

-In summer it can be a relatively easy climb.
+In summer it can be a relatively easy but long climb (4 hours up, 3-4 hours down).

-Up and down in the day on the zig zag path known as the Pony Track.
-From the summit the views across Scotland's great mountains are truly stunning.
+The most popular route is the zig zag path, also known as the Pony Track.
+From the summit the views across Scotland's great mountains are truly awesome.
 However in Winter, it is best avoided, unless you are a seasoned walker, accustomed to snow, ice and low visibility.
 My own tip is to climb Ben Nevis in the Spring or Summer for calmer conditions.

-There is no mistaking the summit.
-There is a trig point and a tiny emergency shelter on the top, which I have personally used in a wild Autumn snow storm.
+There is no mistaking the summit though.
+There is a trig point and a tiny emergency shelter on top which I was once very grateful of during a wild Autumn snow storm.
 It's an exhilarating place to be.
-Enjoy your time as the highest person in Great Britain!
+Enjoy your time here as the highest person in Great Britain!

-I have climbed Ben Nevis on three occasions.
+I have climbed Ben Nevis on four occasions.
 My first attempt was with my youngest son Nicholas, the wind speed was so incredible at the halfway point, that we ‘abandoned ship’ and retreated to Fort William.
 It was just simply too dangerous.
 The weather calmed and we did the summit a few days later.
+My next trip to the top was with my eldest son, Jules - the weather was so awful that we compared it to "standing in a power shower".
+We both laughed (as is our way) and ate our soggy sandwiches!

-On our return to the car that day, we met a chap who had been out fell running - and he was phoning his wife to say he was safely back at base.
+On our return to the car, we met a chap who had been out fell running - and he was phoning his wife to say he was safely back at base.
 We started to chat with him.
 Both of us were stunned to find out that he had actually run up and down Ben Nevis three times already that day.
 It was still only lunchtime.
-He was in training for a European Mountain Ultra, a few weeks later.
+He was in training for a World Mountain Ultra, a few weeks later.

 'Think big, and then think bigger' I smiled and thought to myself.